Music | Comedy | Storytelling

-“Fugitive at the Door” is a bi-weekly music series in West Acton Village, starting in the Fall of 2018, presented by Fugitive Productions and Orange Door Kitchen.
-Since the winter of 2015, Fugitive has been bringing great dance bands to The Gallery at Villageworks.
-Now, Fugitive is partnering with Orange Door Kitchen to present “listening” music — one to several performers playing jazz, folk, bluegrass, blues, world music —whatever strikes our fancy, and yours.
+“Fugitive at the Door” is a music series in West Acton Village presented by Fugitive Productions and Orange Door Kitchen.
+Since the winter of 2015, Fugitive has been producing music events at various venues in the western ‘burbs.
+In 2018, Fugitive partnered with Orange Door Kitchen to present “listening” music — one to a few performers playing jazz, folk, bluegrass, blues, classical, world music, flamenco, and more — whatever strikes our fancy . . . and yours.

 Orange Door owners Meredith and Chris Powell have created a lovely, inviting, and intimate setting in the space that was formerly Savory Lane and The Local Table.
 It is totally transformed.
 It feels more like a comfy living room/kitchen than a commercial space.
 And they are very welcoming hosts.

-We’ll be presenting “Fugitive at the Door” two Wednesdays a month.
-Chris and Meredith will be serving a few small plates and snacks each evening and providing a full bar including some excellent wine offerings.
-We think you will fall in love with the room and the amenities and hope that our Wednesday evening events find their way regularly to your calendars.
+We present “Fugitive at the Door” on Wednesday evenings.
+Chris and Meredith serve a few small plates and snacks each evening and providing a full bar including some excellent wine offerings.
+We think you will fall in love with the room and the amenities and hope that our Wednesday evening events offer a regular mid-week break for you.

 Orange Door is a no cash, no tipping venue — all transactions are digital and gratuities are included in the menu price.